-- Refer to the High School Academic Meet Director Manual for a detailed agenda. - At this meeting, determine the academic meet format.
+- Determine the academic meet format.
 How many days?
 Who will serve as district academic meet director?
 Will the schedule follow the UIL conflict pattern?
 Will the host school run all events?
 If not, which schools will be responsible for administering which contests?
-It is essential that schools agree in September or earlier on the district academic meet schedule.
-This will help you avoid numerous hassles and heartaches. - How much money will be allocated for coaches' and judges' hospitality? - Who secures judges and timers?
+It is essential that schools agree in September or earlier on the district academic meet schedule to help avoid numerous hassles and heartaches. - How much money will be allocated for coaches' and judges' hospitality? - Who secures judges and timers?
 How much will they be paid?
 How many will be hired per event?
+Will judges keep time too will the district secure separate timekeepers (preferred)?
 Will you pay travel expenses?
 If so, how much?
 Will contest directors and assistants be paid and, if so how much? - What is the contest entry deadline?
 Constitutionally, it is 10 days.
 Make sure all schools understand and agree on this deadline.
 Winter or spring breaks may cause districts to set a date even earlier than 10 days.
-Failure to submit entries via the UIL Spring Meet Online Entry System by the deadline may result in denial of entries. - Who is responsible for ordering medals, plaques and ribbons?
+Failure to submit entries via the online entry system by the deadline may result in denial of entries. - Who is responsible for ordering medals, plaques and ribbons?
 How many awards will be given per event?
 Will trophies be given to district overall champions and runners-up? - Will you use a panel of judges for speech rounds?
 What will be the criteria for selecting judges?
 Will you hire an outside individual to do debate pairings, sectioning, etc. Do you break brackets in debate? - Does the district zone OAP or not?
 If so, will they give awards at zone?
 Single OAP judge or panel?
 Which judges are amenable to directors?
 What will the judge(s) be paid?
 Generally, One-Act Play directors meet separately to decide this.
 Guidelines for this meeting are found in the Handbook for One-Act Play.